p4lang/p4c/targets/simple_switch_grpc/README.md

-# SimpleSwitchGrpc - a version of SimpleSwitch with P4 Runtime support
+# SimpleSwitchGrpc - a version of SimpleSwitch with P4Runtime support

 This is an alternative version of the simple_switch target, which does not use the Thrift runtime server for table programming (unless required, see below).